data-8/kubeadm-bootstrap/README.md

       to get to `Ready`.
 If it's in `Error` or `CrashLoopBackoff` you have a problem.

    c.
-On the new worker node, do `curl localhost` - it should output
+On the new worker node, do `curl localhost`.
+It should output
       `404 Not Found`.
 This means network traffic into your cluster is working.
 If this worker node also has a public IP that is accessible from the internet, hit that too - you